rishikadwarak/ERP-Assistant/README.md

 ## Frontend

-The implementation of the front page is done with HTML5, CSS3 and JavaScript using the Materialize framework.
+The implementation of the front end is done with HTML5, CSS3 and JavaScript using the Materialize framework.

 ## Backend